yihui/yihui.org/content/knitr/options.md

     }
     ```

+-   `knitr.progress.linenums`: (`FALSE`; logical) Whether to show line numbers
+    in the progress bar.
+By default, only chunk labels are shown.

 -   `knitr.progress.output`: (`""`; character or connection) For the default
     text progress bar in **knitr**, this option can be used to specify the
     output target of the progress bar.
 By default, the progress is written to